Restless Legs Syndrome

 • Insomnia, sleep walking, delayed sleep phase

-• Iron deficiency, renal disease/uremia/dialysis, gastric surgery, IBS, liver disease
+• ID, renal disease/uremia/dialysis, gastric surgery, IBS

 • Parkinson disease, multiple sclerosis, peripheral neuropathy, Machado-Joseph disease, migraine